 Thus, to help them and earn the money you deserve, you need to see what the other private tutors are offering.
 It’s a good way for students to earn some extra money but also an enriching and stimulating career choice, whether you’re an experienced teacher or just getting started.

-When you get started with a new career, you’re bound to make a few mistakes.
+When you get started in your new career of giving private tutorials in your home, you’re bound to make a few mistakes.
 Learn from them until you start getting everything right.
 When you work in other people’s homes, as you do as a private tutor, you’ll need to work out the perfect rate for your private tutorials without help from others.

 This might seem a tricky issue to get around, especially for a private tutor as where they live will affect how much they have to charge.
 The rates need to vary according to the subject your teaching as well as the student’s level.
 You wouldn't charge a primary school student the same as you would a student studying for their GCSEs or A Levels.

 You need to keep an eye on the market and see which rates your students find most acceptable and which ones are comparable to similar tutors in your area.
 The role of the tutor is also to manage their own tutorials as well as teach them.

 Since you’re self-employed, almost every part of your tutoring business needs to be run by you, except in the same way as any large company would.
 Finding the right students for the right price is an art and you need to become a master of it.
 This could take some time, but it’s key to being a successful tutor!